Lucifer-Wept/Lucifer-Wept/README.md

 ### Welcome to my Github page!!!
 ## I am a student majoring in MIS

-A very weird/interesting idea I have recently is to create a chatbot with model trained on data about myself.
+A very weird/interesting idea I came up with recently is to create a chatbot with model trained on data about myself.
 I know very little about machine learning and NLP but it I think it'll be cool to have someone exactly like yourself and be able to talk with that person.
 I know that it won't be easy work, but the idea intrigues me.